 - a) Enroll in XXX 598 (typically one (1) credit hour) or XXX 698 (typically one (1) credit hour) to generate and successfully defend the directed project or thesis proposal.
 Proposals typically include sections 1 thru 3 (directed project) or chapters 1 thru 3 (thesis). - b) Defend proposal in front of graduate committee.
-The graduate committee is typical comprised of three faculty.
-Students typically do a 20 minute presentation with sufficient time remaining for committee members to ask questions and help guide the proposed project. - c) Obtain appropriate approvals (if applicable) to conduct research (CITI, IRB, HIPAA, FERPA, etc). - d) If approved, execute the directed project or thesis (during this time students enroll in subsequent required hours of XXX 598 or XXX 698). - e) Upon completion of the project and associated documentation, - a.
+The graduate committee is comprised of three faculty.
+Students typically do a 20 minute presentation with sufficient time remaining for committee members to ask questions and help guide the proposed project. - c) Obtain appropriate approvals (if applicable) to conduct research (CITI, IRB, HIPAA, FERPA, etc). - d) If approved, execute the directed project or thesis (during this time students enroll in subsequent required hours of XXX 598 or XXX 698). - e) Upon completion of the project and associated documentation: - a.
 Thesis students must meet with the CoT Thesis Advisor for approval of their format and then defend project in front of graduate committee. - b.
 Directed project students must defend project in front of graduate committee. - f) Upon successful defense of the project: - a.
-Thesis students: deposit thesis with University, deposit thesis with College, and deposit thesis with committee. - b.
-Directed project students: deposit project with College and with committee.
+Thesis students must deposit the thesis with the University, with the College, and with the committee. - b.
+Directed project students must deposit the project with the College and with the committee.